ihmeuw/vivarium_research/docs/source/gbd2017_models/causes/neoplasms/cervical_cancer/cervical_cancer_cause_model.rst

 cause level.
 However, it seems doable if the clinical informatics team could remap this cause to benign cervical and uterine separately in next round.

-.. list-table:: Cervical cancer states
+.. list-table:: State definition
    :widths: 5 25 10
    :header-rows: 1

    * - State name
      - Definition
      - Notes
+   * - Susceptible
+     - Individuals who are not infected with HPV 16 or 18
+     -
+   * - hrHPV-infected
+     - Individuals who are infected with HPV 16 or 18
+     - Our model restricts high-risk HPV infection to be subtypes 16 and 18 only.
    * - Benign cervical cancer (BCC)
-     - The carcinoma has not extended beyond the pelvic wall.
-     - Stage 1 to 3 according to [FIGO-cancer-stage-2018-report]_
+     - High grade cervical intraepithelial neoplasia (CIN-2+) without the invasion of basement membrane.
+     - ICO/IARC HPV Information Centre
    * - Invasive cervival cancer (ICC)
-     - The carcinoma has extended beyond the true pelvis and spread to adjacent pelvic organs or distant organs.
+     - The high-grade precancerous cells invade the basement membrane.
-     - Stage 4 according to [FIGO-cancer-stage-2018-report]_
+     - ICC stages range from 1 to 4 according to [FIGO-cancer-stage-2018-report]_
+   * - Recovered
+     - Recovered from invasive cervical cancer
+     -

 Cause hierarchy of cervical cancer in GBD